Stone Pavers Around Your House. How to Lay Paving Stones?

 - Before you start laying the paving stones, dig a depth across the area in which you are planning to lay the stones.
 The depth depends on the intended use of the pavement.
 For garden paths it is usually 15-20 cm.
 For a heavier use, the depth should be at least half a metre.
 Shape the bottom so that water can be carried away.

-You can lay paving stones by yourself or you can hire a professional to do it for you.
+You can lay paving stones by yourself, or hire a professional to do it for you.
 One of the most important issues is choosing the right material.
 The price might be the decisive aspect, however you should also pay attention to the appearance and durability of the paving stones.

 📍 What is pavement made of?